Using Our Art, Text, or Other Intellectual Property in Your Projects

 What about my very cool GM screen, which brings together all sorts of useful tables and text from the corebook?

-Again, no. You are of course welcome to create something like that for your own use (and we highly recommend the Hammerdog vinyl GM screens, into which you can insert your own text and tables), but do not distribute it.
+Again, no (or check out the Cypher System Open License).
+You are of course welcome to create something like that for your own use (and we highly recommend the Hammerdog vinyl GM screens, into which you can insert your own text and tables), but do not distribute it.

 Can I copy several pages of text out of an MCG book to paste into the adventure I’ve written for my game tonight?

-Absolutely, so long as you don’t distribute it.
+Absolutely, so long as it’s just for your use and you don’t distribute it.
 The same is true for a map or illustration or whatever.
+But if you want to share it on a website or otherwise distribute it, the answer is no.

 That adventure I just mentioned, with the several pages of copied text, was a big hit with my gaming group, and now I want to post it to my web site.
 Is that OK?